bterri17/healthtopia/README.md

 # healthtopia
-Healthtopia

--[Healthtopia] (https://github.com/bterri/healthtopia) by Wellness Tech Shared Real Time Health Conference For the Global Generations
+-[Healthtopia] (https://github.com/bterri/healthtopia) by Wellness Tech Shared Real Time Health For the Global Generations

 Technology Used:
 "How to Implement Facebook App Authorization in Java" by Sergiy Kovalchuk http://www.sergiy.ca/how-to-implement-facebook-oauth-2.0-app-authorization-process-in-java/